MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/bots.md

 PlayFab Party introduces experimental integration with Azure powered chat bots.
 These pre-baked personalities connect to the network, and use voice and text to chat with 2-6 connected players.

 - **Zo.** Zo helps players in cooperative game modes accomplished shared game objectives.
 Zo is ideal for “campaign” or “free world” modes.
 You can connect Zo to a network with 2-4 players.
-- **Mo.** Mo helps players (on a team) in a competitive game mode, for example a 6 player vs. 6 player Team Deathmatch.
+- **Mo.** Mo helps players (on a team) in a competitive game mode, for example a six-player against six-player Team Deathmatch.
 With Mo, you can connect up to two bot instances to a network with 2-12 connected players, using 1 instance for each team.

 Both Zo and Mo can be customized through PlayFab APIs with: